The Science of Nutrition

 In lactation

 Both mama and baby need Vitamin A in the postpartum period as well.
 Even if mama isn’t breastfeeding, Vitamin A continues to support immunity and thyroid health throughout postpartum.
 Postpartum thyroiditis is common and uncomfortable, but treatable when properly diagnosed.
 Vitamin A supplementation is crucial to supporting a healthy thyroid.
 Many mamas enter postpartum depleted in Vitamin A if they only supplemented with beta carotene throughout pregnancy and did not eat liver (the richest food source of Vitamin A).
-If this is the case, rebuilding stores with preformed (more on this later) Vitamin A in postpartum is wise.
+If this is the case, rebuilding stores with preformed Vitamin A (more on this later) in the postpartum period is wise.

-As Vitamin A is crucial to infant growth, immune system development, and brain and vision development, it’s important that mama gets enough.
+As Vitamin A is crucial to infant growth, immune system development, and brain and vision development, it’s important to get enough.
 Unfortunately, research shows that it’s common for mamas to not have enough - an estimated 46-58% of women do not have sufficient Vitamin A in their breast milk.

-This is due in part to many prenatal vitamins including only beta carotene which doesn’t convert well, and in part due to the extremely high demand that babies have in the first 6 months of their life.
-Incredibly, during this time, babies receive 60 times the amount of Vitamin A that they received during the entire 9 months of pregnancy in order to support development and build their liver stores of Vitamin A. This demand starts right away, and in fact, colostrum is higher in Vitamin A than mature milk.
+This is due in part to many prenatal vitamins containing only beta-carotene, which doesn’t convert well, and in part to the extremely high demand that babies have in the first 6 months of their lives.
+Incredibly, during this time, babies receive 60 times the amount of Vitamin A that they received during the entire 9 months of pregnancy in order to support development and build their liver stores of Vitamin A. This demand starts right away, and, in fact, colostrum contains more Vitamin A than mature milk.

 Types of Vitamin A